Ria424/developers-animatesdk-docs/SymbolInstance_object/SymbolInstance26.md

 #### Usage

-symbolInstance.tabIndex
+SymbolInstance.tabIndex

 #### Description

-Property; an integer that is equivalent to the Tab index field in the Accessibility panel.
+Property; `integer`; An integer that is equivalent to the Tab index field in the Accessibility panel.
 Creates a tab order in which objects are accessed when the user presses the Tab key.
 This property is not available for graphic symbols.

 #### Example